RosettaCommons/documentation/getting_started/Solving-a-Biological-Problem.md

 #### Docking According to the Lock and Key Model

-The lock and key model assumes that proteins interact in a rigid fashion; two proteins must have shape complemenetarity to interact.
+The lock and key model assumes that proteins interact in a rigid fashion; two proteins must have shape complementarity to interact.
 Assuming the two protein partners are not expected to have backbone motions upon binding, the problem can be approached with rigid-backbone docking.

 #### Docking According to the Conformer Selection Model